The Celebrity Personal Assistant Network

 gift shopping for billionairesDussault jeans cost a whopping $250,000

 While I was speaking to him about the alternatives, he was scrolling through his phone's news feed.
 "I'd like you to look into these," he said.
 I peered over his shoulder and saw a pair of torn-up, raggedy blue jeans.
 A closer look revealed the name "Dussault."
 Another long story short, those jeans cost $250,000.
-Yes, you read this correctly.
-One quarter of a million dollars for a pair of blue jeans -- and I couldn't get those, either.
+Yes, you read it correctly -- $250K.
+One quarter of a million dollars for a pair of blue jeans -- and I couldn't get those, either!

 I procrastinated for a day or two about telling him I couldn't get the Dussalt jeans because I wanted to come up with something good as an alternative.
 I spoke to the hotel's concierge, who turned out to be a blessing in disguise.
 The concierge rang a jeweler who makes customs for celebrities and billionaires.